 - Android (Gmail IMAP)

-In the following example, Boden makes use of a simple animation to capture their audience’s attention.
+In the following example, Zesty Paws makes use of a simple animation to capture their audience’s attention.

 Or here’s another example of a funky way of animating a very static video play button.
 Here are 30 more inspiring animated email design examples.